Martin8617/Defi-Node-for-Raspberry-Pi/README.md

 The compiled Raspberry Pi client bases on the [DeFiChain](https://github.com/DeFiCh/ain) original source code.
 No code was modyfied and was 100% taken from the DeFiChain repository.

+> Note: I compiled the node and wallet on my Raspberry Pi with Raspberry OS bullseye (Debian v11).
+I got the feedback that you therefore have to upgrade your Raspberry to the same version as mine.

 ## Documentation